 Doing Hockey Differently @ The Faustina Toros

-It is our desire to build a different kind of AA hockey program – one that develops the Toros brand (which has been around since 1974) while being built on these values that have been the cornerstone of Faustina hockey since 1953:
+It is our desire to build a different kind of AA hockey program – one that develops the Toros brand (which has been around since 1974) while being built on the values that have been the cornerstone of Faustina hockey since 1953:

-- Clear development model
+- A clear development model

 - A voice of reason